NTU-ALComLab/SliQSim-Qiskit-Interface/README.md

 # SliQSim Qiskit Interface - Execute SliQSim on Qiskit

+## [Note]
+We have found an issue with interpreting rx(pi/2) and ry(pi/2) gates.
+The new version will be uploaded as soon as we fix it.

 ## Introduction
 This is a Qiskit provider for [SliQSim](https://github.com/NTU-ALComLab/SliQSim) where you can execute `SliQSim` from Qiskit framework as a backend option.